The New York Times buys Wordle - the game popularised by Kiwis

 The Times, which put up a paywall in 2011, recently reported 8.4m subscribers - 7.6m of whom were digital.
 It says the Wordle purchase is part of its drive to reach 10m subs by 2025.

-Earlier this month, The Times spent US$550 million to buy the sports news and podcast website The Athletic and its 1.2m paying subscribers.
+The Times this month spent US$550 million ($835m) to buy the sports news and podcast website The Athletic and its 1.2m paying subscribers.